Kostas-Papakostas/Strange-Compiler/README.md

 # Strange-Compiler
-A compiler for Strange language
+A compiler for Strange language written in C by KostasP and SpirosRan